cbarlin/advanced-record-utils/README.md

  * A "Merger" utlity and interface
  * An "XML" utility and interface for serialisation to XML
  * A "Diff" interface and result class:
    * Collections compute added/removed elements, as well as changed/unchanged ones (if the elements themselves are diffable)
    * Standard fields can tell you if they have/have not changed
-    * A choice between eager evaluation and lazy evalutation
+   * A choice between eager evaluation and lazy evaluation
  * An "All" interface that bundles all the other interfaces together

 It's configurable, and does away with a lot of boilerplate.
 It can also import records from libraries (in case you can't control their source code), and can work recursively down a tree of records that reference other records/interfaces.